vkuchinov/watersheds/README.md

 ```
   autonomous: shows node by node information automatically
-  interactive: user could click on desired node to get its information
+  interactive: user could click on desired node to get its information.

   In both cases, old nodes would be replaced with new ones automatically
-  with only two parameters timeinterval/number of nodes to replace
+  with only two parameters timeinterval/number of nodes to replace.

 <h3>January 21th, 2017</h3>